algonquindesign-grads/meta/README.md

 - Type faces: OTF, WOFF, TTF
 - Video & audio: mov, m4v, ogv, mp3, m4a, ogg

-While working on teams, these files should likely be shared in Dropbox.

-When launching the website, these types of files will be uploaded to our CDN: Amazon S3.

 ---

 ## KeyCDN—for images, videos, fonts, etc.